Sotonye0808/gcode-returner/API_DOCUMENTATION.md

 ## Overview

-The GCode Returner API is a RESTful web service that provides SVG to G-code conversion and signature evaluation capabilities.
+The GCode Returner API is a RESTful web service that provides SVG to G-code conversion, signature evaluation capabilities, and a playground database for testing and data collection.
 Built with Django REST Framework, it offers robust, scalable endpoints for CNC/3D printing workflows and signature analysis applications.

 ## Base URL